-"Bonobo Sex and Society: The Behavior of a Close Relative Challenges Assumptions About Male Supremacy in Human Evolution" by Frans B. M. de Waal, Scientific American, pp. 82-88, March 1995.
+"Bonobo Sex and Society: The Behavior of a Close Relative Challenges Assumptions About Male Supremacy in Human Evolution" by Frans B. M. de Waal, from Scientific American, pp. 82-88, March 1995.
 This article's subtitle does not adequately describe just how many cultural assumptions it challenges, as de Waal documents that same-sex sexual contact is just as common among all members of bonobo society as opposite-sex sexual contact is.

-"Animals prefer Homosexuality to Evolutionism", published on subversions.com, December 1999. "'Some primatologists want to deny that homosexual behaviour has anything to do with pleasure.
+"Animals Prefer Homosexuality to Evolutionism", published on subversions.com, December 1999. "'Some primatologists want to deny that homosexual behaviour has anything to do with pleasure.
 There is a streak of puritanism running thorough American primatology that says a behaviour can't exist just for sexual pleasure,' [Linda Wolfe] says.
 'At a conference in Madison some three years ago, I raised this idea and got drummed out of the room.'
 Her scandalised colleagues rubbished the idea with remarks such as: 'Well, if that was the case we'd all be in the aisle now having sex,' she recalls."

 "Why Biological Exuberance?
 Author Bruce Bagemihl, Ph.D., Explains the Thoughts Behind the Book" by Bruce Bagemihl, 1999.
 "I also wrote Biological Exuberance to expose and challenge the limitations of the 'nature vs. nurture' debate.
-Too many times, evidence of homosexuality in animals is used to support the idea that homosexuality is entirely biologically determined, genetically controlled, or otherwise fixed at (or before) birthand more broadly, to argue for its 'naturalness' in people."
+Too many times, evidence of homosexuality in animals is used to support the idea that homosexuality is entirely biologically determined, genetically controlled, or otherwise fixed at (or before) birth—and more broadly, to argue for its 'naturalness' in people."

 "Biodiversity = Sexual Diversity" by Bruce Bagemihl, from his book Biological Exuberance: Animal Homosexuality and Natural Diversity, 1999.